bbsmashdown/smashdown-world/content/now.md

 ## Current Project

 Thoughtful use of digital tools.
 Cutting out noise where I am able, selectively adding where it makes sense.
 Slowing back down.

+Potty training and sleep training at the same time.
+A good old-fashioned sufferfest.
 - - -

 ## Playing at my house